Our 3-Step Escape Plan

 Appointments are made in accordance with the Fire and Emergency New Zealand (Local Advisory Committee) Regulations 2018.
 A public call for nominations begins a robust appointment process.

-Selection criteria is determined by legislation and community needs, and a selection panel works to shortlist and interview potential candidates.
-The panel advises the Board on appointments, and the Board makes final decisions on appointments.
+Selection criteria is determined by legislation and community needs, and a selection panel on appointments, with the Board who make final decisions on appointments.

 Commitment and remuneration

-LACs meet tri-annually and members are expected to undertake community engagement throughout the year, guided by the LACs engagement plan.
-More details about what is expected of LAC members can be found in the LAC Terms of Reference.
-[PDF, 616 KB]
+LACs meet three times per year and members are expected to undertake community engagement throughout the year, guided by the LAC’s engagement plan.
+More details about what is expected of LAC members can be found in the LAC Terms of Reference [PDF, 591 KB].

-LAC members are paid a daily fee in accordance with the Cabinet Fees Framework; this is $467.50 per day for a member, and $700.70 per day for a Chair.
+LAC members are paid a daily fee in accordance with the Cabinet Fees Framework.